fanqiNO1/mllm-defake/decider/readme.md

 > Mobile platforms are also supported with a swipe-based control.
 Swipe left for real images and swipe right for fake images.

-> [!WARNING]
-> The program will dynamically upload the user's responses to a self-hosted server.
-To prevent this behavior, please edit `submit.lua` to early-return the `submit` function.

 The local save directory is `%APPDATA%/LOVE/decider/` on Windows.
+[This LOVE2D doc page](http://love2d.org/wiki/love.filesystem) shows where you can find the annotation file locally, on all supported platforms.